ROHINIKUMARI008/WeatherWinLet/README.md

 ## Features

-**React.js:** The application is built using React.js, which allows for efficient state management and component-based architecture.
-This makes the application highly modular and easy to maintain.

-**Material-UI:** For the frontend, I used Material-UI to create a responsive and visually appealing user interface.
-Material-UI's components and styling solutions helped in achieving a consistent look and feel across the application.

 **Weather API Integration:** The application fetches real-time weather data from an external API.
 This involved making asynchronous requests using Axios, handling API responses, and updating the UI accordingly.

-**State Management:** React's useState and useEffect hooks were used to manage the state of the application, such as storing user input and weather data.
-This ensured a dynamic and responsive user experience.

 **Error Handling:** Implemented error handling mechanisms to manage scenarios where the API fails to fetch data or the user inputs invalid information.
 This ensures the application remains robust and user-friendly.